Hank Aaron: Tributes

+A large statue of Aaron inside Truist Park in Metro Atlanta.
+The piece is the centerpiece of the stadium's exhibit on the history of the Atlanta Braves; the number 755 behind the statue refers to Aaron's homerun record.

 Upon Aaron's death, the sports world expressed their condolences to him.
-Many current or former athletes and team owners such as MLB Commissioner Rob Manfred, Magic Johnson, David Ortiz, Dusty Baker, Eduardo Pérez, Mike Trout, and Baseball Hall of Fame chairman Jane Forbes Clark paid tribute to him.
-Fans paid tribute to Aaron by placing flowers in front of the home run wall where he hit his 715th home run at the former site of Atlanta-Fulton County Stadium and in front of his statue at Truist Park.
+Many current or former athletes and team owners such as MLB Commissioner Rob Manfred, Magic Johnson, David Ortiz, Dusty Baker, Eduardo Pérez, Mike Trout, and Baseball Hall of Fame chairman Jane Forbes Clark paid tribute to Aaron.
+Fans paid tribute to him by placing flowers in front of the home run wall where he hit his 715th home run at the former site of Atlanta–Fulton County Stadium and in front of his statue at Truist Park.

 Politicians also paid tribute to him.
 The Mayor of Atlanta, Keisha Lance Bottoms released the following statement on his death:

 "Derek, our family and I join the nation in sending heartfelt condolences to Mrs. Billye Aaron, the beautiful wife of Henry "Hank" Aaron for nearly 50 years, and the entire family.
 This is a considerable loss for the entire city of Atlanta.
 While the world knew him as ‘Hammering Hank Aaron’ because of his incredible, record-setting baseball career, he was a cornerstone of our village, graciously and freely joining Mrs. Aaron in giving their presence and resources toward making our city a better place.
 As an adopted son of Atlanta, Mr. Aaron was part of the fabric that helped place Atlanta on the world stage.
 Our gratitude, thoughts and prayers are with the Aaron family."

 Georgia governor Brian Kemp ordered flags in the state of Georgia to be lowered half-staff in honor of him.